Free Dev Day — June 25 — Virtual

 USE SCHEMA DEV_DV.SALESMKT;

-CREATE VIEW rv_sat_customer_current
+CREATE OR REPLACE VIEW rv_sat_customer_current

 AS